-RG 1.192, Revision 4, includes information reviewed by the NRC on OM Code Cases listed in the 2020 Edition of the OM Code.
+RG 1.192, Revision 4, includes information reviewed by the NRC on OM Code Cases listed in the 2020 Edition of the OM Code and on the ASME Codes & Standards (C&S) Connect website.
 This revision updates and supersedes RG 1.192, Revision 3, which included information from the 2015 through 2017 Editions of the OM Code.